Nice to meet you.

-How to Write a Business Proposal That Wins More Deals
+How to Write a Business Proposal: Tips + Free Template

 The purpose of starting a business is to solve a problem.

-Be it an SMB, a large-scale enterprise, or even a solopreneur (freelance worker, artist, consultant, etc.), all of them work toward one goal: provide offerings to prospects and customers that solve their issues and ensure smooth business operations.
+Be it an SMB, a large-scale enterprise, or even a solopreneur (freelance worker, artist, consultant, etc.), all of them work toward one goal: to provide prospects and customers with offerings that solve their issues and ensure smooth business operations.

 But what is the right way to make that offer?
 Will a phone call do?
 Or an email?
 And what if you decide to meet the customer in person?
 That’ll definitely make a lasting impression, right?
 Not necessarily.

-While working remotely, businesses with their sales teams are sharing digital proposal documents that consist of all the necessary information about their offerings.
-What is critical to these business proposals is how you are conveying your offer?
+How you convey your offer is critical to these business proposals.
 Are you convincing enough to make the prospect choose you over your competitors?
 Are you sharing sufficient details with them to make an informed decision?
+The prospect must know that you understand their business and the issues they are facing and can provide the right solution.

 Types of business proposals

-There are different types of proposals used by businesses depending on how and when the proposal is being sent.
+Businesses use different types of proposals depending on how and when the proposal is being sent.
 Here are the details on the different types of business proposals to help you understand better.

 Solicited business proposals